bradyguyc/bradyguyc.github.io/_pages/thebigpicture.md

 ---
 ## Key Components of the solution

 Azure, Visual Studio, and Xamarin are the primary technologies utilized in the solution.
-While not comprehensive these technologies are at the core with Xamarin Forms being the core of the solution for mobile development with it's single code multi device deployment a driving feature for it's selection.
+While not comprehensive these technologies are at the core with Xamarin Forms being the key component of the solution for mobile development with it's single code multi device deployment a driving feature for it's selection.

 {% include bigpicture.html %}